blbadger/blbadger.github.io/vision-transformers.md

 a_{n+1[:, \;m:n, \;o:p]} = \mathcal{N_c}(a_{n[:, \; m:n, \; o:p]} - \epsilon * \nabla_{a_{n}[:, \; m:n, \;o:p]} |C - O(a_{n[:, \; m:n, \; o:p]}, \theta)_i|)
 $$

-One of the first differences of note compared to the inputs generated from convolutional models is the lower resolution: of the generated images: this is partly due to the inability of vision transformer base 32 (ViT B 32) to pool outputs before the classification step such that all model inputs must be of dimension $\mathtt{3x224x224}$, whereas most convolutional models allow for inputs to extend to $\mathtt{3x299x299}$ or even beyond $\mathtt{3x500x500}$ due to max pooling layers following convolutions.
+One of the first differences of note compared to the inputs generated from convolutional models is the lower resolution of the generated images: this is partly due to the inability of vision transformer base 32 (ViT B 32) to pool outputs before the classification step such that all model inputs must be of dimension $3x224x224$, whereas most convolutional models allow for inputs to extend to $3x299x299$ or even beyond $3x500x500$ due to max pooling layers following convolutions.

 When we observe representative images of a subset of ImageNet animal classes with Vit B 32,